Nedlow/survivalgames/README.md

 It is firstly made to run only one match per server, and is therefore supposed to be used with BungeeCord.
 There is a setting for this in the config.
 - Easy setup
 - Open source!
+- District mode: Allows for 12 teams of 2 players

 TODO: